logicalclocks/hopsworks/docs/compute/project/demoProject.md

     <figcaption>Job succeeded</figcaption>
   </figure>

-If the job succeeds you can go to **Feature Groups** on the side menu to inspect the created feature groups.
+Once the job has succeeded you can go to **Feature Groups** on the side menu to inspect the created feature groups.
 The figure below shows some sample feature groups created by the demo job.
   <figure>
     <a  href="../../../assets/images/project/tour-fs.png">
       <img src="../../../assets/images/project/tour-fs.png" alt="Demo project feature groups">